biometry/ArcGis/Tutorial/NDVI.md

 #NDVI from MODIS

-The NDVI files from MODIS have a sclae factor of 1/10000 (https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod13q1)
+The NDVI files from MODIS have a scale factor of 1/10000 (https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod13q1)